Foundations of Professional Cooking

 Introduction to the basics of cake decorating.
 Hands-on practice includes identifying and using decorating equipment, making and tinting common types of icings, and using various cake decorating tips.
 1 Credit (0 Lecture - 3 Lab) Corequisite(s): FHD118.

 Introduction to the world of chocolate, including its history, identification, and applications.
 Proper tempering, handling, and storage are practiced.
 Hands-on experience includes preparing assorted chocolate candies, molded items, sculptures, and decorations.
 (Formerly FHD 139) 1 Credit (0 Lecture - 3 Lab) Prerequisite(s): FHD118.

-Principles of high quality professional guest service skills in a "front of the house" hospitality operation.
-Knowlege of professional service styles and techniques including American, English, Russian, French, Banquet, and "Wave" service.
+Principles of high-quality professional guest service skills in a “front of the house” hospitality operation.
+Knowledge and practice of professional service styles and techniques, including American, English, Russian, French, Banquet, and “Wave” service.
 Evaluation, selection, planning, and execution of appropriate service styles for food and beverage functions.
-(Formerly FHD133) 1 Credit (1 Lecture - 0 Lab) Corequisite(s): FHD144.
+(Formerly FHD143/144) 2 Credits ( .50 Lecture - 4.50 Lab)

 Introduction to the main techniques of casting, blowing, and pulling sugar.
 Study includes the principles of creating pastillage decorations and centerpieces.
 Hands-on practice includes producing simple pieces used for plated dessert presentations and planning/presenting showpieces with attention to proportion, color, and composition.
 Some assignments created in class will be used in a grand buffet presentation in FHD280.
 (Formerly FHD105) 1 Credit (0 Lecture - 3 Lab)